qlcchain/qlcchain.github.io/docs/api/rpc/account.md

   - `int` : `optional`, index for account, if not set, default value is 0

 - **Returns**:
- `Account`  the private and public key for account
+ `account`  the private and public key for account
   -  `privKey`: private key for the new account
   -  `pubKey`: public key for the new account